Best Mattress for Fibromyalgia

 What kind of mattress is best for joint pain?

-In most cases, a soft to medium mattress is best for joint pain.
-It is crucial that those with joint pain experience contouring and pressure relief when resting on a mattress.
-A bed that is too firm could exaggerate joint pain.
+A soft to medium mattress is best for joint pain.
+Those with joint pain need contouring and pressure relief when resting on a mattress, and a bed that is too firm could exaggerate joint pain in most cases.

-In most cases, a mattress with a memory foam or latex foam comfort layer can provide the cushioning these sleepers need to relax and recover fully.
+A mattress with a memory foam or latex foam comfort layer typically provides the cushioning these sleepers need to relax and recover fully.
 However, the right mattress firmness for you will ultimately depend on your body type and sleep style.

 How can I get deep sleep with fibromyalgia?

-To experience deep sleep, despite your fibromyalgia pain, the best thing you can do is rest on a mattress suited to your body type and sleep style.
+Rest on a mattress suited to your body type and sleep style to experience deep sleep despite fibromyalgia pain.
 The right mattress firmness will ensure your joints are cushioned and protected from sore spots, and your spine is kept in a healthy and neutral position.
 This combination will help your muscles relax and heal during sleep.

 If your current mattress is not the right fit, you can change your bed’s firmness by adding a memory foam mattress topper.
 For a bed that is too soft, a topper on the firm side can add support.
 If the bed is too firm, a topper on the soft side will increase contouring and pressure relief.